YSanchezAraujo/rsa-DNNs-fMRI/README.md

 - [x] Download data, and stim
 - [x] Get AlexNet activations to the movies
-- [ ] Run searchlight on the fmri files to get the fmri matrices for RSA
+- [x] Run searchlight on the fmri files to get the fmri matrices for RSA
-- [ ] Perform searchlight RSA between fMRI and each deepnet layer's activations
+- [x] Perform searchlight RSA between fMRI and each deepnet layer's activations
-- [ ] Plot cortical heatmaps from RSA analysis above
+- [ ] Run "second level" group stats on the results